programminghistorian/jekyll/en/lessons/creating-guis-in-python-for-digital-humanities-projects.md

 <div class="alert alert-warning">
 For readers with Apple M-Series chipsets:

 Please be aware that as of the date of publication, the steps for installing PyQt5 in this tutorial will not work with the M-series chipsets used in some newer Mac computers, due to compatibility issues with the required PyQt5 package.
 Workarounds do exist, but at the moment seem to be system-dependent.
 If the reader successfully installs PyQt5, the source code in the tutorial will work on M-series chipsets.
-See the [Additional Resources section](#additional-resources) for more information on troubleshooting installation problems.
+See the <a href='#additional-resources'>Additional Resources section</a> for more information on troubleshooting installation problems.

 The Pyinstaller package for creating a distributable application also has compatibility issues with M-series chipsets.
-See the [Additional Resources](#additional-resources) for potential workarounds.
+See the <a href='#additional-resources'>Additional Resources section</a> for potential workarounds.
 </div>

 ### Python GUI Tools